 What to see, do, and eat in San Mateo, featuring wild coastlines, enchanting wineries and small towns

 As you take in the breathtaking views of San Mateo, Ca, the ocean breezes seem to caress your senses like a healing balm.
 It is a stark contrast from the bustling technology hubs of Palo Alto, Menlo Park, Redwood City, Cupertino, and Mountain View.
 San

 On this southerly route, the urban landscape gives way to farms and forests ringed by mountain peaks.

 Things to do in San Mateo County

 Click here for a link to Google Maps

-This drive should take about an hour unless you stop to enjoy the delicious eats available in the little towns along the way, which coupled with the sheer beauty have helped make this area so popular.
+This drive should take about an hour from San Francisco unless you stop to enjoy the delicious eats available in the little towns along the way, which coupled with the sheer beauty have helped make this area so popular.

 Don’t Miss These Coastal Towns On Your Next Trip To San Francisco

 There’s usually more than one way to reach a specific destination – in this case, San Mateo – but when it comes to this coastline, the slow scenic route is the best way to go.

 This stretch of Pacific Coast is exciting and filled with unique experiences as you pass rocky cliffs which give way to small towns and back to roughed coast.
 During our road trip, we chose three towns to explore and their surrounding vicinity.